15 Common Kitchen Items That Are Secretly Toxic

 Aluminum foil has been around for more than 100 years and is an ideal product for wrapping and storing foods, but when aluminum leeches from foil or aluminum pans into our food, it can be potentially harmful.
-While our bodies secrete aluminum through urine and feces, some researchers believe that cooking with aluminum foil allows aluminum to enter the body, and accumulation of aluminum in the body can potentially damage the nervous system, kidneys, and bones.
-Sachleben disagrees with this research but does caution that risk for aluminum exposure increases when you cook acetic foods, such as tomatoes, in an aluminum pot.
-One study shows that cooking at high temperatures and the use of acidic foods did perpetuate a greater amount of leaching of aluminum.
+Sachleben cautions that risk for aluminum exposure increases when you cook acetic foods, such as tomatoes, in an aluminum pot.
+A study published in the International Journal of Electrochemical Science suggests that cooking at high temperatures and the use of acidic foods did perpetuate a greater amount of leaching of aluminum.
 “Follow the rules, says Sachleben.
 “Don’t cook acidic foods in aluminum or store orange juice in an aluminum container.”
 Check out the things in your house that could make you sick.

 Chepko Danil Vitalevich/Shutterstock

 We know what’s in synthetic cleaners, says Sachleben, but the ingredients in some natural products have not been studied and we don’t know the long-term toxicity of the ingredients.
-While reputable natural cleaning companies such as Method and Seventh Generation list the ingredients on their labels and work to exclude chemicals with known or suspected toxicities, some companies claim to be green or natural but still sneak toxic substances in their products.
+While reputable natural cleaning companies such as Method and Seventh Generation list the ingredients on their labels and work to exclude chemicals with known or suspected toxicities, other companies may claim to be green or natural but still sneak toxic substances in their products.
 Natural cleaners contain plant extracts and their minor components are not well identified, so you don’t know the risk, explains Sachleben.
-For example, cleaners with orange may seem natural, as orange has natural antibacterial properties, but these sprays may also include d-limonen, which can cause skin irritation.
-Check out these 13 safe and non-toxic kitchen cleaners.
+For example, cleaners with orange may seem natural, as orange has natural antibacterial properties, but these sprays may also include d-limonene, which can cause skin irritation.

 A sharp knife can be a chef’s best friend, but knives, especially if they are dull, are responsible for the greatest number of kitchen accidents, sending more than 1.1 million people to emergency rooms each year.
+This common kitchen item falls on the side of dangerous more than toxic.
 While sharp knives pose obvious risks, keeping knives sharp actually leads to fewer injuries.
 Dull knife blades are more likely to slip because they require more pressure to cut.
 In addition to following proper safety rules, it’s important to have your dull knives resharpened, says Sachleben.
 “If you do send your knives out to be re-sharpened, be careful when you get them back.”

 Non-stick cooking pans

 Non-stick cooking pans make clean-up a breeze but when their surfaces are heated to high temperatures or they become scratched and pieces of the coating flake off into your food, it can pose health risks.
 Non-stick pans are coated with polytetrafluoroethylene (PTFE), a chemical that has nonstick properties.
-According to research, when PTFE-coated pans are heated to high temperatures, they emit gases that can be toxic.
+When PTFE-coated pans are heated to high temperatures, they emit gases that can be toxic, according to a 2017 study in the journal Environmental Science and Pollution Research.
 To be safe, one should try to avoid overheating pans that are fluorinated, says Sachleben.
 It’s worth spending the money on a quality pan for cooking—you want to get something that will hold up over time.
-If you are worried about chemicals leaching into your foods, these are the safest types of cookware you should use.

 5 second Studio/Shutterstock